MiDataInt/mdi-apps-framework/docs/object-caching/session-cache-class.md

 ### Replacing a cached data value

-You can force a new value for a cached object using the `set` method:
+You can force a new value for a cached object using the dataCache `set` method:

 ```r
 # shiny/shared/global/classes/cache/dataCache/dataCache_class.R